evolution-linux/evolution-docs/src/installation/live-images/index.md

 ## Installer images

-Void releases two types of images: base images and xfce images.
+EvolutionOS releases two types of images: base images and xfce images.
 Linux beginners are encouraged to try one of the more full-featured xfce images, but more advanced users may often prefer to start from a base image to install only the packages they need.

 ### Base images

-The base images provide only a minimal set of packages to install a usable Void system.
+The base images provide only a minimal set of packages to install a usable EvolutionOS system.
 These base packages are only those needed to configure a new machine, update the system, and install additional packages from repositories.